 Elements of our program

-- A database of trucks serving the Port, including truck age and owner information.
+- Maintain a database of trucks serving the Port, including truck age and owner information.

 - Partner with trade and nongovernmental organizations to identify funding opportunities and options to modernize and retrofit drayage fleets.